Mary, Queen of Scots: Execution

 At Fotheringhay, on the evening of 7 February 1587, Mary was told she was to be executed the next morning.
 She spent the last hours of her life in prayer, distributing her belongings to her household, and writing her will and a letter to the King of France.
 The scaffold that was erected in the Great Hall was draped in black cloth.
 It was reached by two or three steps, and furnished with the block, a cushion for her to kneel on, and three stools for her and the earls of Shrewsbury and Kent, who were there to witness the execution.

 The executioner Bull and his assistant knelt before her and asked forgiveness, as it was typical for the executioner to request the pardon of the one being put to death.
 Mary replied, "I forgive you with all my heart, for now, I hope, you shall make an end of all my troubles."
 Her servants, Jane Kennedy and Elizabeth Curle, and the executioners helped Mary remove her outer garments, revealing a velvet petticoat and a pair of sleeves in crimson brown, the liturgical colour of martyrdom in the Catholic Church, with a black satin bodice and black trimmings.
-As she disrobed Mary smiled and said she "never had such grooms before ... nor ever put off her clothes before such a company".
 She was blindfolded by Kennedy with a white veil embroidered in gold, knelt down on the cushion in front of the block on which she positioned her head, and stretched out her arms.
 Her last words were, In manus tuas, Domine, commendo spiritum meum ("Into thy hands, O Lord, I commend my spirit").